 MT5 allows netting which is not built into MT4.
-This is because netting is used with exchange trading (like shares CFD).
+This is because the netting is used with exchange trading (like shares CFD).

-MT5 uses multi-threaded strategy tester which is an improvement on MT4 which uses only single.
+MT5 uses multi-threaded strategy tester, which is an improvement on MT4 which uses only single.
 What this means is you can run a backtest of multiple trading instruments simultaneously.
-Testing is run through MQL Cloud Network which consists of thousands of computers interconnected to deliver the most efficient calculations possible for testing trading strategies.
+Testing is run through MQL Cloud Network, which consists of thousands of computers interconnected to deliver the most efficient calculations possible for testing trading strategies.

-With MT5, your backtest results will show in a report containing charts and graphs and you can save this as an HTML file through your browser or as an Excel file.
+With MT5, your backtest results will show in a report containing charts and graphs, and you can save this as an HTML file through your browser or as an Excel file.
 MT4 only allows saving as HMTL files.

 Before choosing which platform to trade with, it’s important that you understand what your investment objectives are and how they match up with the offerings of MT4 and MT5.

 Both platforms are popular for different reasons.
 MT4 was designed for forex trading, while MT5 is a multi-asset platform that offers both centralised and non-centralised markets, including shares.
 Click here to view the best MT4 brokers, or here for the top MT5 brokers.

 cTrader and MetaTrader 5 (MT5) are both top platforms offering different trading tools and features. cTrader is predominately a forex trading platform, while MT5 provides access to both non-centralised and centralised financial markets including forex and shares.